GreyNoise-Intelligence/greynoise-siemplify/README.md

 ## Acknowledgments

-* Siemplify Community and Support members for help with the intial development
+* Siemplify Community and Support members for help with the initial development.

 ## Links